CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Delete-middle-of-linked-list.md

 ## Time Complexity

-O(N), where N is the number of nodes in the list.
+$O(N)$, where N is the number of nodes in the list.
 The function traverses the list once to find the middle node.

 ## Space Complexity

-O(1), constant space complexity.
+$O(1)$, constant space complexity.
 The algorithm uses only a few additional pointers for traversal and modification, which does not depend on the input size.

 ## Resources